chrisshino/seccon-2022-notes/README.md

 4. Cloud native for the rest of us
 5. A day in the life of a base image
 6. Building images for the secure supply chain
+7. How’s Your Supply Chain with Your Insecure OSS Ingestion?